Tax Management India. Com

 X X X X Extracts X X X X

-..... not accompanying with the goods.
+..... d was not accompanying with the goods.
 He further submitted that for mounting the body, Form C as contemplated under Central Sales Tax Act has been issued by the revisionist and therefore lower rate was charged by the body builder i.e. 4 %.
 He further submits that transactions were duly entered in the books of account, the ownership of the vehicle remained with the revisionist as clear from as Ground No. 3 as taken before the 1st appellate authority as well as the Tribunal and Form 31 was duly submitted therefore there was no intention to avoid any payment of tax.
 7. Per contra, learned Standing Counsel submits that the revisionist purchases and sales chassis.
 Chassis were purchased against Form 3 A and thereafter before selling the chassis, the same were sent to Jabalpur for mounting body over it and thereafter the said chassis along with body was coming back, which was completely a new commercial commodity.
 He further submits that the assessee is an old registered dealer but in the previous year no such sale of chassis (purchased against Form 3 A) on which the bodies were got mounted, had been disclosed and in the event the dumpers in question were not intercepted, the revisioni .....

 X X X X Extracts X X X X